 The hound’s tooth dovetail between the maple and walnut was a bit scary to cut, because any mistakes are very obvious, but it was worth it in the end.

-I built this bench at Duncan’s School of Quiet Woodworking.
+I built this bench at Catherine’s School of Quiet Woodworking.

 Gordon C. – Calgary, Alberta – Canada